department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 **You'll need to submit:**
 - Medical evidence of a current physical or mental disability, **and**
-- Evidence of an event, injury, or disease that happened during your active-dutry service, **and**
+- Evidence of an event, injury, or disease that happened during your active-duty service, **and**
 - Evidence of a link between your current disability and the event, injury, or disease that happened during your service.
-Usually, we need medical records or medical opinions from health care providers to support this link.
+Usually we need medical records or medical opinions from health care providers to support this link.

 </div>
 </li>